 - Committee work and decisions: Swedish Match Board of Directors shall have a Compensation Committee.
 The Committee has the authority to approve salary and other remuneration and employment terms for members of the GMT, except those regarding the President.
 The Committee shall prepare and present proposals for the Board’s decisions on issues relating to salary and other remuneration and employment terms for the President.
 The Committee is authorized to decide and in relation to the President to propose to the Board of Directors the further details regarding the criteria and targets on which the variable salary is based for the GMT.
 In addition hereto the Committee is authorized to decide to what extent such criteria and targets have been met both for the GMT and the President.

 Application of principles on variable salary for 2018

 In order to ensure alignment with long term shareholder interests, to strengthen the retention element of the variable salary and to promote company shareholding among the Group Management Team (“GMT”) the variable salary includes a short term cash incentive and a long term cash incentive program where the short term program includes an incentive for the GMT members to purchase and retain shares in the Company while the long term program includes an obligation to purchase and an undertaking to retain such shares.
 The performance period for the short term and the long term programs will be one year and three years respectively.

-The outcome in the long term variable salary program is dependent on two criteria determined at the beginning of 2017, but measured over the full performance period 2017-2019.
-The majority of the outcome is based on Group operating profit from product areas 2017-2019 and the remaining part is based on net sales excluding SMD Logistics AB for 2017-2019.
-For both measures an improvement compared to the 2016 outcomes is required for the measure to yield an outcome in the program.
+The outcome in the long term variable salary program is dependent on two criteria determined at the beginning of 2018, but measured over the full performance period 2018-2020.
+The majority of the outcome is based on Group operating profit from product segments 2018-2020 and the remaining part is based on net sales excluding SMD Logistics for 2018-2020.
+For both measures an improvement compared to the 2017 outcome is required for the measure to yield an outcome in the program.